Felixmurithi/node-express-mongo/mongo.md

 ## STORE, USER , PRODUCT-Template, Store products, MODEL

 normal uses not related to any store or products, general admin parent of all stores and store admin -one to one with store, each store has a one to to with store products.
 The products template has no direct relationship with the store proucts but used queried to generate their templates, store products adds other definitions includ

+## GROM SPATatial data

+radius= distance / erath radius in units of distance

+query with {location: $geoWithin : {$centerSphere: [[lng. lat], radians]}}

+index field set to type of query needed storeSchema.index({location: "2dsphere })

+aggregation- needs to be the first within the pipleine, geo fields with index and teh used field indiacetd with keys- resulots in meters